mughalk/mughalk/README.md

 - 👋 Hi, I’m Kashish
-- 🌱 I’m currently learning C!
+- 🌱 I’m currently learning C

 <!---
 mughalk/mughalk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.